 My current job is running a space called the openlab.
 It's the college's center for emerging technology.
-A team of my colleagues and I conceived of, and designed the lab to support much of the philosophy stated above.
+A team of my colleagues and I designed the lab to support much of the philosophy stated above.
 It was originally considered by many within the college to be a "Maker Space", and in some respects it is.
 The lab has several 3D printers, laser cutters, vinyl and paper cutters, Arduinos, Raspberry Pi's, soldering irons, etc. However, in actuality, the whole school is a making space, and has been for as long as it has been in existence.
 Rather, what my space aims to do is facilitate our students to learn how to learn how to integrate emerging technology into their creative practice.
 I operate under the assumption that all the software. platforms and digital equipment we teach with will be obsolete the day our students graduate.
-(This is the nature of practicing in a digital environment, it's iterative, constantly evolving, never standing still) With this in mind, we don't don't teach students how to use specific equipment in the lab, we try to create an environment where they can use self-directed learning techniques to acquire the knowledge needed to learn how to use ANY equipment they might encounter.
+(This is the nature of practicing in a digital environment, it's iterative, constantly evolving, never standing still).
+With this in mind, we don't don't teach students how to use specific equipment in the lab, we try to create an environment where they can use self-directed learning techniques to acquire the knowledge needed to learn how to use ANY equipment they might encounter.

 That said, our students and I do get to play with some pretty cool toys on a daily basis.